Arches National Park is a breathtaking park featuring sculptured red rock scenes created from 100 million years of erosion and weathering.

-Arches National Park is an amazing breathtaking park featuring sculptured red rock sceneries created from 100 million years of erosion and weathering, thus creating one of the world’s greatest densities of natural arches.
 Located in eastern Utah, Arches National Park features the world’s most extensive collection of natural stone arches.
-According to the park’s information brochure, the park has over 2,000 cataloged arches ranging from a three-foot opening, the minimum considered to be an arch, to the longest, Landscape Arch, measuring 306 feet base to base.
+The park has over 2,000 cataloged arches ranging from small three-foot openings to the Landscape Arch, the park’s longest arch which measures 306 feet base to base.

 Here are Yvonne’s tips for getting the most out of your visit.